MINIMALISM AND SHOPPING: HOW TO SHOP WITH INTENTION

 14. Avoid duplication

 If you spot something you like, think about whether you already have something similar and do you like this new one more than your existing?
 If you’ve got the budget, by all means buy it, but then donate or throw away the old one.
-You don’t really need two!
+Do you really need two!

 SHOPPING FOR CLOTHES (WITH INTENTION!)

-Here are some extra tips to bear in mind when shopping for clothes.
+Here are some extra tips to bear in mind when shopping for clothes so you can avoid buying clothes you don’t need.

 Set yourself a budget and just buy one or two pieces a month or whatever your budget allows.
 If you’re looking to revamp your whole wardrobe for a new season or a new activity, for example, going back to work after having children, then work out what your priority items are and look for those first.
 For more help with this, here are some tips on how to purge your closet quickly and assess what you have already.